MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 Icons are one of the main elements people see when browsing the Teams store.
 Your icons should communicate your app's brand and purpose while adhering to the following requirements:

 * Your app package must include two PNG versions of your app icon: A color icon and an outline icon.
-* The color version of your icon displays in most Teams scenarios and must be 192x192 pixels.
+* The color version of your icon must be 192x192 pixels.
 Your icon symbol can be any color or colors, but it must sit on a solid or fully transparent square background.
-* The outline version of your icon displays when your app is in use and **hosted** on the app bar on the left side of Teams and when a user pins your app's messaging extension.
-The outline must be 32x32 pixels and can be white with a transparent background or transparent with a white background.
+* The outline version of your icon is displayed in the following scenarios:
+  * When your app is in use and **hosted** on the app bar on the left side of Teams.
+  * When a user pins your app's messaging extension.

+* The outline must be 32x32 pixels and can be white with a transparent background or transparent with a white background.
 The icon shouldn't have any extra padding around the symbol.

-* Correctly sized and formatted icons must be included in your app package.
-The icons must match what's submitted with the store listing metadata.
+* You app package must include correctly sized and formatted icons.
+The icons must match the information in store listing metadata.

-For more information, see the Teams app [icon guidelines](~/concepts/build-and-test/apps-package.md#app-icons).
+For more information, see [icon guidelines](~/concepts/build-and-test/apps-package.md#app-icons).

 ### App descriptions